rapidsms/rapidsms/docs/topics/contrib/index.rst

   basehandler makes it easy   to write more handlers echo app is an app that is merely a container for a   handler that echos a message.
 It is a good example to look at to see how   handlers work.

+* :doc:`Message Tester <httptester>`: Allows sending fake messages to RapidSMS and seeing how RapidSMS responds.